IshitaVashist/TripUs/README.md

 - ⭐ **Driver Rating & Review System**: Implement a feature where users can rate and review drivers to ensure a quality experience for future travelers.

 ## 👨‍💻 Contributing
 We welcome contributions!
-If you'd like to help improve TripsUS, follow these steps:
+If you'd like to help improve TripsUS kindly inform me first : )

-Fork the repository.
-Create a new branch (git checkout -b feature-branch).
-Make your changes.
-Commit your changes (git commit -am 'Add feature').
-Push to your branch (git push origin feature-branch).
-Open a pull request to the main repository.
-Please make sure your code follows the existing structure and includes any necessary tests.

 ## 📞 **Contact**
 For inquiries, reach out at ishitavashsitprof@gmail.com